-The Wild Medlar, African Medlar or "Mmilo" is an small fruiting tree native to the southern Africa.
+The Wild Medlar, African Medlar or “Mmilo” is a small fruiting tree native to southern Africa.

-The name "Mmilo" alludes to the belief by some that the tree harbours a mystical spirit which can only be unlocked by fire. (mello being the North Sotho word for plural fires).
-Many people thus hold a superstition not to use it's wood to make a fire with.
+The name “Mmilo” alludes to the belief by some that the tree harbours a mystical spirit that can only be unlocked by fire. (mello being the North Sotho word for plural fires).
+Many people thus hold a superstition not to use its wood to make a fire with.

 But the Mmilo tree is revered in other ways!

 Mmilo roots have traditionally long been used for treating malaria and pneumonia.
-In addition, an infusion of the roots and leaves can alledgedy treat ringworms, menstrual and uterine problems as well as toothache.
+In addition, an infusion of the roots and leaves can allegedly treat ringworms, menstrual and uterine problems as well as toothache.